 The Top Level Deployment Status Dashboard gives you a comprehensive picture of the health of your Remote Desktop Services deployment, no matter how big or small your environment is.
 You can see the health of gateways, brokers, and session host collections, and if successfully integrated, also see the login time results of recent Remote Desktop Canary synthetic tests.
 Clicking on any area of this dashboard raises a menu of sub-dashboards, reports, and other actions, letting you drill down into the data for powerful troubleshooting.
 In fact, you can drill down all the way into the resource usage of processes or RDP protocol stats in various user sessions.

-Since Remote Desktop Commander v6 now supports Connection Broker monitoring and Remote Desktop Canary integration, please go here if you would like to add more licenses or add the Remote Desktop Canary product to your existing subscriptions.
+Since Remote Desktop Commander v6+ supports Connection Broker monitoring and Remote Desktop Canary integration, you may want to add more licenses or add the Remote Desktop Canary product to your existing subscriptions.

-To learn more about why Connection Broker monitoring is so important, please read our related blog article here.
+Don’t forget: It’s worth your time to learn more about why Connection Broker monitoring is so important.

 Link Remote Desktop Canary with Remote Desktop Commander for Better Monitoring and Visibility.

-Remote Desktop Commander v6 offers six new reports in a new “Infrastructure” category.
+Remote Desktop Commander v6+ offers multiple reports in the “Infrastructure” category.
 Most of these can be raised directly from the Top Level Deployment Status Dashboard, but you can also schedule them on a daily basis.

-To learn more about why Remote Desktop Gateway CAP and RAP failure monitoring is so important, please read our related blog article here.
+Be sure to learn more about why Remote Desktop Gateway CAP and RAP failure monitoring is so important.

 Reporting by User or by Computer Just Got Even Easier With Quick Filtering